Interfaces and Tools

 Interfaces with observations

-The observation data interface in NEMO includes three modules.
+The observational data interface in NEMO includes three modules:

 • ASM for the application of increments and model bias correction (based on the assimilation increments).